 UnLtd’s previous work with Local Trust has demonstrated that social entrepreneurs and the ventures they run create real benefit for local residents.
 Local social entrepreneurs can create services that really fit local needs because they live there too.
-For example, homegrown talent, Tang Hall Smart were supported by UnLtd, and are now in their fifth year, delivering music and creative arts clubs, classes and training to local people – they even have their own record label, recording and producing music with some of York’s most talented – visit their website for more information about Tang Hall’s first successful UnLtd social enterprise!
+For example, homegrown talent, Tang Hall Smart were supported by UnLtd, and are now in their sixth year, delivering music and creative arts clubs, classes and training to local people – they even have their own record label, recording and producing music with some of York’s most talented – visit their website for more information about Tang Hall’s first successful UnLtd social enterprise!
 You can also read about how social entrepreneur Rachella Sinclair has helped build community markets and local enterprise in Noel Park Big Local or how Sam Delaney’s social enterprise is helping recovering drug and alcohol users in North Cleethorpes Big Local.

 If you are interested, and would like to find out more about UnLtd awards, please get in touch with Ann Roli (UnLtd Award Manager) by email email@example.com or phone: 07545933803 or visit the UnLtd website.